jinghuazhao/Computational-Statistics/docs/LANGUAGES.md

 Suppose our a directory (called shinyapps here) contains files `ui.R` and `server.R` (or combined in `app.R`).

 Go the web site, and register an account with email address.
-The following information is available:
+Login from [https://www.shinyapps.io/admin/#/login](https://www.shinyapps.io/admin/#/login) and the following information is available:

 ### Step 1 – Install rsconnect